 - If the driver does not have an adequate view to be able to maneuver safely, they must get help and be directed.
-This applies when driving forward and reversing. - · Parking and stopping vehicles, objects, and equipment and allowing people to stay behind vehicles that can only reverse out is prohibited. - Cable and hose connections, especially supply connections to aircraft, may not be driven over in any circumstances. - Special regulations apply to certain vehicles.
+This applies when driving forward and reversing. - Parking and stopping vehicles, objects, and equipment and allowing people to stay behind vehicles that can only reverse out is prohibited. - Cable and hose connections, especially supply connections to aircraft, may not be driven over in any circumstances. - Special regulations apply to certain vehicles.
 These regulations are binding for the operation and use of these vehicles. - Cargo must be loaded in such a way that it can be safely transported.
 The driver has to satisfy themselves that the cargo is secured properly before starting to drive.

-- Persons may be conveyed only in vehicles licensed for this purpose. - The permitted trailer loads of the tractors may not be exceeded.
-They are regulated by the vehicle owner on a case-by-case basis as appropriate. - Driving on the perimeter roads north and south of the apron areas requires special approval from Airport Operations in the form of a sticker to be affixed to the vehicle's windshield [see page 27].
+- Persons who perform marshaling work must have authorization to carry out this work in the secure area of the airport. - Persons may be conveyed only in vehicles licensed for this purpose. - The permitted trailer loads of the tractors may not be exceeded.
+They are regulated by the vehicle owner on a case-by-case basis as appropriate. - Driving on the perimeter roads north and south of the apron areas requires special approval from Airport Operations in the form of a sticker to be affixed to the vehicle's windshield (see page 27).